Software

 NOTE: It is possible to run Borealis on the CPU, that is, without using your graphics card for parallel computations.
 This will severely slow down the system, but may be useful in some cases.
 If this is desired, you can skip the step of installing NVIDIA drivers on your machine, and see the note when running install_radar_deps.py.

-The following commands work to install CUDA on OpenSUSE 15:
+The following commands work to install CUDA on OpenSUSE Leap 15.6 and Leap 16.0:

 sudo zypper install -y kernel-<variant>-devel=<version>